wp-plugins/light-comment-form/readme.txt

 Transforms your old default comment form - to new one. ;)

+Let me know if you have any questions or comments.
+Write me:
+@karlis_upitis
+karlis@upitis.com

 = Features: =
 * uses less space;
 * looks simple & sexy;